-If you're inclined to go completely hands-free—either just for a particularly adventurous experience (hello, white water rafting) or full time—you can always slip your rings on a favorite chain and secure them around your neck.
+If you're inclined to go completely hands-free—either just for a particularly adventurous experience (hello, white water rafting) or full-time—you can always slip your rings on a favorite chain and secure them around your neck.
 "The engagement ring is less about the actual ring and more about its meaning.
 With that being said, because it is such a personal piece of jewelry, I think everyone can wear it as they please," shares Sachse.